rafaelfiume/sketch/docs/architecture/outbound-adapters/datastore/Design.md

 * **Database concerns stay local**:
     - Database-specific details (schema, SQL, connection pools, constraint violation, connection errors) must not leak outside the DAO adapter
     - The domain and application layers interact with it only through ports.
-* **Composable transactional operations**:
-    - DAO adapters must implement ports with support for transaction contexts (e.g. [Store](/shared-components/src/main/scala/org/fiume/sketch/shared/common/app/Store.scala)), enabling the application layer to combine discrete operations into atomic workflows
+* **Explicit, type-safe transaction boundaries**:
-    - Application layer defines the transaction boundaries.
-Adapters commit transactions without exposing low-level database mechanics.
+    - Components in the Application layer define the transaction boundaries.
+The infrastructure layer provides a concrete implementation of [TransactionManager](/shared-components/src/main/scala/org/fiume/sketch/shared/common/app/TransactionManager.scala) to commit transactions.

 ## 3. Keep The Datastore Layer Free From